 Overstocking also stresses out fish making them more prone to diseases.
 This will also make the tank more cramped preventing fish from swimming to safety when they need to.
 It will also be a burden to the bacteria that break down ammonia into nitrites and into nitrates.
 Having an overstocked tank will not keep water parameters stable long term and will require frequent water changes.
 Ammonia spikes are lethal to fish.

 Choose fish that are peaceful and show schooling or shoaling behavior.
 This will make it difficult for betta fish to single-out a target to pick on.
 Here is a list of fish that can live with female betta fish.
-Always have a backup plan though just in case your betta fish aren’t as friendly as expected.
+Always have a backup plan though just in case your betta fish isn’t as friendly as expected.

 - Neon Tetra